 Located on the Pacific coast of Mexico, Puerto Vallarta, Jalisco is situated along the bay that shares its name with the city and the state in which it's located.
 It offers a lovely mixture of modern amenities, and a rich artistic history, and it's a tourist hotspot close to famous sites like the Tulum ruins, a unique culture.
 Puerto Vallarta is also home to many beautiful tropical beaches that have earned it the nickname "the Mexican Caribbean."

 Playa del Carmen has stunning beaches and a lush, tropical environment.
 It's a vibrant area combining modern amenities with traditional Mexican culture.
 It's a tourist hotspot close to famous sites like the Tulum ruins.
-The real estate market here is diverse, catering to budgets with luxury beachfront condos, apartments, and villas.
+The real estate market here is diverse, catering to Canadians buying condos in Mexico, apartments, and villas.
 The area is known for its strong expat community, which is particularly popular among Canadian retirees.

 Puerto Peñasco, or Rocky Point, is distinguished by its desert landscapes and beautiful beaches.
 It offers a quieter, more laid-back atmosphere than Playa del Carmen, with activities like fishing, golfing, and relaxing on the beach.
 Its real estate market is rising, offering beachfront homes, condos, and single-family houses, increasingly popular among North American retirees and investors.